clinical-meteor/cookbook/cookbook/dependencies.md

 Note: to get third party libraries to work, you'll also want to audit them for `var` keywords.
 Unlike most other Javascript frameworks, Meteor uses the 'var' keyword in a very specific way to restrict the scope of a variable to a single file.
 Actually, what's happening is that, behind the scenes, every Meteor application is wrapped in an application object.
-That's what the ``Meteor`` API is.
-The functions exposed on that parent container.
+The Meteor API is simply (and strictly) defined as the functions exposed on the Meteor object, which itself acts as the parent container for your app.
 That means that most all of the javascript you write in Meteor apps aren't in the global scope.
+Rather, they are in the Meteor scope.
 And that causes the behavior of the `var` keyword to change.

-So, many libraries will use the 'var' keyword to simply define a variable to the global scope; thinking that they're going to be run in the global scope as part of a web page.
+So, many libraries will use the 'var' keyword to simply define a variable to the global scope; thinking that they're going to be run in the global scope as part of a basic static web page.
 But Meteor will interpret the 'var' to mean a variable specific to the local file, since it's running the library as a resource in a web application.
 This causes problems sometimes.
+So, when using the 'var' keyword, keep the following things in mind...

 ````js
 // variable restricted to local file